dell-democenter/dell-democenter.github.io/0499/Readme_v3.7.md

 ### browser
 MS EDGE is default browser.
 Firefox ist installed but not everywhere supported, so just for doublechecking for UI "issues".

+### XLaunch (VcXsrv)
+used to run a X11 server for remote X11 sessions from linux systems

 ### DbGate
 really nice tool for accessing/editing/modifying databases like mariaDB / mySQL / PostgreSQL / MongoDB with a easy to use UI interface. all DBs entry already provided